-What good is an Olympic Collection Timeless watch without the Olympics logo?
+What good is an Omega Olympic Collection Timeless watch without the Olympics logo?
 This timepiece is one of the rare and nearly impossible to find examples with the Olympic rings on the second hand.
 It also features the special Official Timekeeper caseback.

 There are many sellers listing the non-Official Timekeeper version of this watch – always check the caseback and second hand!
 If you’re seeking an Olympics model, don’t settle for the plain Seamaster 300 M Chronometer (Ref: 2894.51.91) that is often mistaken for the Omega Specialties limited edition watch seen here.
 No longer available from Omega.

 - Movement: Automatic, Swiss made